bhalla98/100DaysOfBlockchain/README.md

 I'll be tweeting my progress with **#100DaysOfBlockchain** hashtag on my Twitter account [@bhalla98](https://twitter.com/bhalla98)

 ## Goals
-I will be learning and Practicing below technologies/protocols.
+I will be Learning and Practicing below technologies/protocols.
 - Cryptocurrencies and Algorithmns
 - Cryptography behind Blockchain
 - Cryptoeconomics